BohdanZorii/football-manager-app/README.md

    This command will build the Docker images and start the containers for both application and database.

-   **Note:**  This may take close to 2 minutes due to dependencies loading.
+   **Note:**  This may take several minutes due to dependencies loading.

    Meantime, you can set up Postman collection.